nulab/ansible-sample/README.md

 ```

-# Run modules
+# Run sample modules

-To run shell example on local hosts, run the following command.
+Running a bash module on local hosts is like this.
 ```
 $ ansible -m clipboard -i hosts local -a "message='hello ansible module'"
 ```